Discover the best of New Zealand’s North & South Islands on this comprehensive tour

 With an excellent location near the center of Auckland, minutes away from the harbor and Queen Street, there are few better places for exploring this fine city than the 4-Star Grand Millennium Auckland.
 This charming hotel offers two restaurants and a modern lounge-bar.
 The well-designed rooms provide complimentary WiFi, a television and tea & coffee making facilities.

 Quality Hotel Elms

-Our visit the excellent city of Christchurch sees us stay at the 4-Star Quality Hotel Elms.
+Our visit to the excellent city of Christchurch sees us stay at the 4-Star Quality Hotel Elms.
 A stone's throw away from the charming attractions of Christchurch, this hotel is perfect for heading out to explore.
 Sit back and enjoy a superb range of amenities which include an international restaurant and complimentary WiFi.
-The rooms all boast a television, tea & coffee making facilities, ensuite bathrooms and a hair dryer.
+The rooms all boast a television, tea & coffee making facilities, ensuite bathrooms, and a hairdryer.